lairdubois/lairdubois-opencutlist-sketchup-extension/docs/02-faq.md

   Birch Plywood **(Common: 3/4 in. x 2 ft. x 4 ft.; Actual: 0.728 in. x 23.75 in. x 47.75 in.)**

-This means that instead of 0.75 in. the panel's thickness is only 0.728 in., not much, but 2 ft. x 4 ft. is missing 1/4 in.
+This means that instead of 0.75 in. the panel's thickness is only 0.728 in., not much difference, but 2 ft. x 4 ft. is missing 1/4 in.
 You need to take this into account when setting up the trimming size for the panel.

+### The volume of solid wood is labeled **FBM**, what does that mean?

+Rough wood volumes are usually measured in FBM (for "foot, board measure").
+One board foot equals 1 ft x 1 ft x 1 in or 12 in x 12 in x 1 in.
+A measure in FBM is 12 times larger than the volume in ft³.
+See also the [National Hardwood Lumber Association Grading Rules](https://www.nhla.com/nhla-services/hardwood-industry-rules/).